Alphabet Inc. (GOOG) Shares Down Despite Recent Market Volatility

-Alphabet Inc. (NASDAQ: GOOG)’s stock price has decreased by -1.24 compared to its previous closing price of 95.78.
-However, the company has seen a fall of -0.28% in its stock price over the last five trading days.
-The Wall Street Journal reported on 02/16/23 that YouTube CEO Susan Wojcicki Is Stepping Down
+Alphabet Inc. (NASDAQ: GOOG)’s stock price has decreased by -1.89 compared to its previous closing price of 91.07.
+However, the company has seen a -6.71% decrease in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 02/22/23 that Google Blocks News Results in Some Canadian Searches

-The price-to-earnings ratio for Alphabet Inc. (NASDAQ: GOOG) is above average at 20.56x, Analysts have differing opinions on the stock, with 37 analysts rating it as a “buy,” 7 as “overweight,” 5 as “hold,” and 0 as “sell.”
+Alphabet Inc. (NASDAQ: GOOG) has a higher price-to-earnings ratio of 19.68x compared to its average ratio.

 Sponsored

-The average price point forecasted by analysts for Alphabet Inc. (GOOG) is $125.30, which is $29.21 above the current market price.
-The public float for GOOG is 5.20B, and currently, short sellers hold a 0.62% ratio of that floaft.
-The average trading volume of GOOG on February 21, 2023 was 28.44M shares.
+The average price point forecasted by analysts for Alphabet Inc. (GOOG) is $124.72, which is $34.45 above the current market price.
+The public float for GOOG is 5.20B, and currently, short sellers hold a 0.62% ratio of that float.
+The average trading volume of GOOG on February 27, 2023 was 29.23M shares.

-GOOG’s stock has seen a -0.28% decrease for the week, with a 0.72% rise in the past month and a -4.44% fall in the past quarter.
-The volatility ratio for the week is 2.56%, and the volatility levels for the past 30 days are at 3.16% for Alphabet Inc. The simple moving average for the last 20 days is -5.14% for GOOG stock, with a simple moving average of -9.38% for the last 200 days.
+GOOG stock saw a decrease of -6.71% in the past week, with a monthly decline of -7.63% and a quarterly a decrease of -8.20%.
+The volatility ratio for the week is 1.88%, and the volatility levels for the last 30 days are 2.95% for Alphabet Inc. (GOOG).
+The simple moving average for the last 20 days is -9.17% for GOOG stock, with a simple moving average of -13.97% for the last 200 days.

 Analysts’ Opinion of GOOG